Antisemitism in the United States: During the Gaza War

 In August 2024, the U.S. Department of Homeland Security announced that it had allocated $454.5 million for the 2024 fiscal year to securing Jewish religious institutions in light of rising antisemitism.
 This is a $150 million increase from the 2023 budget.

 Also in August 2024, AIPAC's headquarters in Washington, D.C. were vandalized by antiIsrael activists.
 This happened around the same time as swastikas were graffitied throughout a NYC neighborhood, and four Maryland schools were vandalized with antiIsrael and antisemitic graffiti.
 New York Police Department reported 19 antisemitic incidents in New York City in August 2024 alone, with a total of 117 incidents between January and the end of September 2024, a 74% increase from the same period the previous year.
 In September 2024, the FBI reported that there was a 63% increase in antisemitic incidents in the U.S. in 2023 from the previous year, for a total of an all-time high of 1,832 recorded incidents.

-Antisemitism has also been reported during the 2024 and 2025 pro-Palestinian protests on university campuses, as well as complaints about antisemitism in various public school districts.
+Antisemitism has also been reported during the 2024 and 2025 pro-Palestinian protests on university campuses, and in various public school districts.

+In October 2024, in the aftermath of Hurricane Helene, complaints which contained antisemitic rhetoric were posted online and FEMA officials were threatened with violence.
+Many were disturbed at the speed at which these false claims were spread.

 According to the FBI’s annual Hate Crime Report, published in August 2025, the year 2024 recorded a new high in antisemitic incidents in the United States, with a total of 1,938 antisemitic hate crimes.
 The report further noted that, although Jews constitute only 2% of the U.S. population, they were the target of 69% of all religion-based hate crimes.